catallo/ht/README.md

 ##### About

 I initially created ht as a simple experiment to test GPT3's usefulness with shell commands.
 However, I now find myself using it extensively in my daily tasks.
 So I'm sharing it with the hope that it can benefit others in the same way.
-It's using OpenAI's GPT3.5-Turbo model now and I plan to add more models in the future, including local models.
+It's using OpenAI's GPT3.5-Turbo model now and I plan to add more models in the future, including locally running models.

 ht is written in Dart.
 As a result, it is compiled into a single, self-contained binary for Linux and MacOS.
 This means that the ht binary operates independently without requiring any external dependencies or runtime environments.